Ponsonby Ogle: Biography

 During their life together, they made a number of visits to the United States, and during one visit Ogle bought a farm in The Berkshires, Massachusetts.
 Described as a "plain, every-day New England farm", it consisted of about two hundred acres and in 1903, after his death, it was valued at $30,000 in the inventory filed in the Probate Court.
 However, his purchase became the subject of a story printed by a country editor, and soon Ogle gained a totally unfounded reputation as proprietor of five thousand acres, on which, it was said, he was going to create a traditional English country estate.
 Some reports exaggerated his wealth even further: an Irish newspaper claimed he had bought twenty thousand acres, "to be laid out after the style of an English park, with a game preserve and other features".
 Try as he might, Ogle was unable to explode this myth and dispel his widespread fame as the owner of a baronial estate, fame that preceded him wherever he went.

 After what would turn out to be his final visit to the United States in 1902, he and his wife sailed for Liverpool, England on 19 November 1902 on the steamer RMS Oceanic.
 He died of pneumonia on 17 December 1902 in Milan, Italy, at the age of 47.
 In March the following year his widow returned to the United States and to her family.
-She lived into her late eighties and died in New York on 15 January 1950; her gravestone in Lakewood Cemetery, Minneapolis stands next to his.
+She lived into her late eighties and died in New York on 15 January 1950.